mk2256/cs361_microservice/README.md

 ## UML Diagram
 The microservice is relatively simple.
-The client makes an HTTP GET request with the number of items to return.
+The client makes an HTTP GET request with the number of items to return `http://localhost:3000/produce_list/[x]`.
 The microservice then randomly selects the number of items and their details.
 It then returns a list with all items in JSON format.

 ![image](https://github.com/mk2256/cs361_microservice/assets/122490106/36bdb61c-2d2d-4fae-8f47-b424586d8b62)